-Tobacco Products: Possession/Smoking
+Tobacco and/or Nicotine Products: Possession/Smoking

-A student smoking, using smokeless tobacco, in possession of tobacco products, distributing or selling of tobacco products on school property, school buses, or in attendance at a school-sponsored activity will be subject to disciplinary action by the school.
-A person under the age of 18 who possesses tobacco products on or off school property is in violation of law and subject to a fine (or 16 hours of community service: available only for hardship cases) and required participation in an anti-tobacco program, if locally available.
+A student smoking, using smokeless tobacco, using electronic cigarettes or any vaporization instrument, in possession of tobacco and/or nicotine products, distributing or selling of tobaccoand/or nicotine products on school property, school buses, or in attendance at a school-sponsored activity will be subject to disciplinary action by the school.
+A person under the age of 18 who possesses tobaccoand/or nicotine products on or off school property is in violation of law and subject to a fine (or 16 hours of community service: available only for hardship cases) and required participation in an anti-tobacco program, if locally available.
 Driving privileges may also be suspended for repeat offenders or for those who fail to meet the sanctions imposed by the first offense.

 - 1. Notification of appropriate law enforcement agency which will make a determination whether or not to issue a civil citation for each offense.
 This citation will include any appropriate fines as determined by law. - 2.
 Out-of-school suspension of the student for a period of one (1) day and the completion of a Santa Rosa County School District approved anti-tobacco course within five (5) calendar days for the first offense.
-Failure to complete the anti- tobacco course will result in two (2) additional days of out-of-school suspension and will count as the student's second tobacco product offense. - Elementary school students only for first offense: Either in-school suspension of the student for a period of three (3) days or out-of-school suspension for a period of one (1) to three (3) days. - 3.
-Out-of-school suspension of the student for a period of three (3) days for a second offense. - 4.
-Out-of-school suspension of the student for a period of up to five to ten (5-10) days the third and subsequent offenses - 5.
+Failure to complete the anti- tobacco course will result in two (2) additional days of out-of-school suspension and will count as the student's second tobacco product offense. - a.
+Elementary school students only for first offense: - Either in-school suspension of the student for a period of three (3) days or out-of-school suspension for a period of one (1) to three (3) days.

+- 3. Out-of-school suspension of the student for a period of three (3) days for a second offense. - 4.
+Out-of-school suspension of the student for a period of up to five to ten (5-10) days the third and subsequent offenses. - 5.
 Notification of parents/guardians of out-of-school suspension in accordance with out-of-school suspension procedures.